-Prior to the completion of the financial statements of the Holding Company and its subsidiary companies, the directors took reasonable steps to ascertain what action had been taken in relation to writing off bad debts and the making of provision for impairment.
+Prior to the completion of the financial statements of the Holding Company and its subsidiary companies, the directors took reasonable steps to ascertain what action had been taken in relation to writing off bad debts and making adequate allowance for expected credit losses.

-All known bad debts have been written off and adequate provision has been made for doubtful debts.
+All known bad debts have been written off and adequate allowance has been recorded for expected credit losses.

-As at the date of the report, the directors are not aware of any circumstances, which would render the amount written off for bad debts, or provision for impairment in the group, inadequate to any substantial extent.
+As at the date of the report, the directors are not aware of any circumstances, which would render the amount written off for bad debts, or the allowance for expected credit losses in the group, inadequate to any substantial extent.